christian-bayata/enterscale_survey_assessment/readme.md

 # enterscale_survey_assessment

-> A company requires you to build a secured survey server that allows an admin to roll out surveys.
-The API was built with Node JS, MongoDB, mongoose ORM
+> A secured survey server that allows a company admin to roll out surveys.
+The API was built with Node JS, MongoDB, mongoose ODM

 | PROJECT FEATURE                                             |       STATUS       |
 | :---------------------------------------------------------- | :----------------: |